• Home

 But as so often happens when gardeners lurk, lawn space shrunk little by little, and garden beds began appearing everywhere.

-“My husband has been amazing,” says Kathy.
+“My husband has been amazing,” says Nancy.
 “He built the garden house and arbor for me… and he golfed.
 I would ask him to rototill a new garden for me.
 He would say, ‘No more gardens,’ and head out the door to golf.
 I would head into the garage for my shovel and dig a new garden.
 I haven’t dug any new gardens recently, but mysteriously they have gotten larger.”

 Strange how that happens.